igiannakas/Stealthmax-v2-ESPHome-Controller/README.md

 > ⚠️ **Note:** On boot up the sensors take approximately 90 seconds to stabilise before they start reporting values.

+> ⚠️ **Note:** To be able to adapt the stealthmax fan speed automatically based on chamber temperature, you'll need a separate chamber thermistor as the BME values cannot be used in klipper directly.

 ### Servo Wiring
 - PWM → **GPIO16**